 Another overlooked source of stress is the caregiver stress.
 Caregivers have to look after a person in need.
 The constant attention and responsibility can take an emotional toll on their emotional state and eventually lead to burnout.

 Stress is the body’s response to a perceived danger.
 The stress response was intended as a survival mechanism to react quickly to life-threatening situations.
 Many of the stressors we face are actually not life-threatening.
 Hypnosis can help one reframe the situation and erroneous beliefs and therefore reduce the intensity of stress or eliminate it altogether.

 There are two central nervous systems and at any given moment, only one can be activated.
 The parasympathetic system relates to relaxation and should be the dominant system 98% of the time.
 The sympathetic system is attached to the stress mode.
 A hypnotherapy session often starts with relaxation, which activates the parasympathetic system, the central nervous system in charge of healing and cells’ regeneration.
 The relief achieved with a hypnotherapy session also contributes to activating the same system.
 Visualization and imagery which are also commonly used during a session can also stimulate the same central nervous system and bring about relaxation.

 We are dedicated to helping you achieve greater wellbeing and enhance performance.
 With Renewed Edge, you can reap the powerful benefits of hypnosis and hypnotherapy.
 We offer a stress relief hypnosis program tailored to your needs as well as other types of hypnotherapy services.
+The first module of The Renewed Edge Hypnotherapy Certification is a comprehensive self-hypnosis training that can help you apply self-hypnosis techniques to release stress.
 Please contact us and sign for our newsletter.
 Please follow us here for all the latest news on hypnosis and hypnotherapy.